-APPENDIX E: Glossary of key terms and abbreviations, and definitions Terms / abbreviations Meaning AMLO Anti-Money Laundering and Counter-Terrorist Financing (Financial Institutions and Designated Non-Financial Businesses and Professions) Ordinance (Cap.
-615) AML/CFT Anti-money laundering and counter financing of terrorism Beneficial owner (a) In relation to a corporation- (i) means an individual who- A. owns or controls, directly or indirectly, including through a trust or bearer share holding, more than 25% of the issued share capital of the corporation; B. is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights at general meetings of the corporation; or C. exercises ultimate control over the management of the corporation; or (ii) if the corporation is acting on behalf of another person, means the other person; (b) in relation to a partnership- (i) means an individual who- A. is entitled to or controls, directly or indirectly, more than a 25% share of the capital or profits of the partnership; B. is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights in the partnership; or C. exercises ultimate control over the management of the partnership; or (ii) if the partnership is acting on behalf of another person, means the other person; (c) in relation to a trust, means- (i) an individual who is entitled to a vested interest in more than 25% of the capital of the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not; (ii) the settlor of the trust; (iii) a protector or enforcer of the trust; or (iv) an individual who has ultimate control over the trust; and (d) in relation to a person not falling within paragraph (a), (b) or (c)- (i) means an individual who ultimately owns or controls the person; or (ii) if the person is acting on behalf of another person, means the other person.
+APPENDIX E: Gle ossary of key terms and abbreviations, and definitions Terms / abbreviations Meaning AFRC Accounting and Financial Reporting Council 7.000diffiling drid i mariolal responding obtained AMLO Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Cap.
+615) AML/CFT Anti-money laundering and counter financing of terrorism Beneficial owner (a) In relation to a corporation- (i) means an individual who- A. owns or controls, directly or indirectly, including through a trust or bearer share holding, more than 25% of the issued share capital of the corporation; B. is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights at general meetings of the corporation; or C. exercises ultimate control over the management of the corporation; or (ii) if the corporation is acting on behalf of another person, means the other person; (b) in relation to a partnership- (i) means an individual who- A. is entitled to or controls, directly or indirectly, more than a 25% share of the capital or profits of the partnership; B. is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights in the partnership; or C. exercises ultimate control over the management of the partnership; or (ii) if the partnership is acting on behalf of another person, means the other person; (c) in relation to a trust, means- (i) a beneficiary or a class of beneficiaries of the trust entitled to a vested interest in the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not; (ii) it he settlor of the trust; (iii) a protector or enforcer of the trust; (iv) an individual who has ultimate control over the trust; or (v) a trustee of the trust (d) in relation to a person not falling within paragraph (a), (b) or (c)- (i) means an individual who ultimately owns or controls the person; or (ii) if the person is acting on behalf of another person, means the other person.